masaccio/numbers-parser/README.md

 table.set_cell_style("C2", red_text)
 ```

 Cell styles can also be referred to by name in both `Table.write` and `Table.set_cell_style`.
 A `dict` of available styles is returned by `Document.styles`.
 This contains key value pairs of style names and `Style` objects.
-Any changes to `Style` objects in the document are written back such that those styles are changed for all cells that use them:
+Any changes to `Style` objects in the document are written back such that those styles are changed for all cells that use them.

 ``` python
 doc = Document("styles.numbers")
 styles = doc.styles
 styles["Title"].font_size = 20.0
 ```

+Since `Style` objects are shared, changing `Cell.style.font_size` will have the effect of changing the font size for that style and will in turn affect the styles of all cells using that style.

 ## Command-line scripts